 He also worked on an ambitious project that could change the future of aeronautics: “Siemens has partnered with Airbus to develop a hybrid electric propulsion aircraft.
 It’s breaking records already and could transport up to 100 passengers in the future.
 I was part of the team that presented the proposal for the joint venture to the Board of Directors – and while I think I’m just a small contributor to this project, I feel like its impact will be huge.”
 He adds, “Projects like these have a strong influence, not only on Siemens, but on society in general.
 If we as Siemens decide to go in a certain direction, we can move the entire industry.”

 A strong network: people, expertise and opportunities

 Collaborating closely with customers, which is typical for Siemens Advanta Consulting, constantly motivated Alarico and his team to go the extra mile: “We were always trying to find a way to complete a project successfully, no matter how big the challenges were.
-Because ultimately, it’s our company and we wanted to create long-lasting relationships with our clients, who are also our colleagues.”
+Because ultimately we wanted to create long-lasting relationships with our clients.”
 This work ethic, and the network he built, then opened a new door for him.

 A new route: leadership beyond Siemens Advanta Consulting

 As his career progressed, Alarico began to contemplate the next steps in his professional journey.
 “At the time, I was a Project Manager, and I was really happy at Siemens Advanta Consulting,” he says.
 “So I wanted to plan how I could further grow my career.
 My aim was to eventually become a Vice President at Siemens Advanta Consulting.”
 He met with his personal career coach for an in-depth conversation, and together, they discussed objectives, performance milestones and a road map that outlined how Alarico could reach his goal.
 But sometimes, he says, “Things don’t happen the way you plan them.”